 (aka CPC or CPM)

 If you’ve meddled with social advertising before, you’d be aware of the two bidding strategies:

-CPC: is cost-per-click, where you’ll only get charged when someone clicks on your ad.
+CPC: is cost-per-click, where you only get charged when someone clicks on your ad.

-CPM: is cost-per-thousand impressions, where you’ll only be charged every time your ad is shown 1000 times.
+CPM: is cost-per-thousand impressions, where you only get charged every time your ad is shown 1000 times.

 The screenshot below shows the results of the bid strategy split test we ran for one of our clients in the executive coaching sector.
-Both campaigns have the same ad variations and target audience selected, but one of the campaigns was executed with the CPC bid strategy and the other CPM.
-As you can see below, the CPC strategy worked better for this campaign, resulting with a higher number of clicks, engagement and consequently, a lower cost per click.
+Both campaigns have the same ad variations and target audience selected, but one of the campaigns was executed with the CPC bid strategy and the other with CPM.
+As you can see below, the CPC strategy worked better for this campaign, resulting in a higher number of clicks, engagement and consequently, a lower cost-per-click.

-On the other side of the coin, we have also had successes with CPM bid strategy campaigns that brought in a comparable number of clicks and impressions, which also resulted in a low cost per click.
+On the other side of the coin, we have also had successes with CPM bid strategy campaigns that brought in a comparable number of clicks and impressions, and also resulted in a low cost-per-click.

-Bc takeaway: Bc recommends to run ads using both bid strategies to achieve the best ROI for your industry and audience.
+Bc takeaway: Bc recommends running ads using both bid strategies to achieve the best ROI for your industry and audience.